cp6/laravel-ftp-sftp/README.md

 Laravel-ftp-sftp provides examples of using the FTP, SFTP and local storage protocols combined with Laravel to manage files.

-Examples for SFTP and FTP include:
+Examples for SFTP, FTP and storage include:

 - List directories
 - List files and sizes